 Skip to contents

 This node type may be used to generate a new node given a regular R expression that may include function calls or any other valid R syntax.
 This may be useful to combine components of a node which need to be simulated with separate node calls, or just as a convenient shorthand for some variable transformations.
+Also allows calculation of just the linear predictor and generation of intermediary variables using the enhanced formula syntax.

 Usage

-node_identity(data, parents, formula)
+node_identity(data, parents, formula, kind="expr",

 Arguments